apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/WaysToGetStarted.md

 - A Swift toolchain installed on your development host
 - A target embedded platform in mind (e.g. a Raspberry Pi Pico)
   - this can also be a simulated hardware platform (e.g. in QEMU), or even a full desktop OS environment in case you're not interested in controlling low-level hardware or custom electronic peripherals

+> Note: Embedded Swift is experimental.
+Public releases of Swift do not support Embedded Swift, yet.
+See <doc:InstallEmbeddedSwift> for details.

 ## Guided Tutorials